 Your small business, as a result of the economic recovery, has probably gained business and, therefore, a larger workload for your employees.
 You now have the capability to hire more employees and retain that workload.
 Take a chance and join the employers who have created new positions.

-In light of the new report from the Bureau of Labor Statistics, your small business needs to prepare to hire recent graduates and pay (perhaps in culture or benefits if not monetarily) them in accordance to the recent wage increase.
+In light of the new report from the Bureau of Labor Statistics, your small business needs to prepare to hire recent graduates and pay (perhaps in culture or benefits if not monetarily) them in accordance with the recent wage increase.
 You have the information to grow your team, all you need is a company that will help develop your talent management system so you can efficiently lead your new small business team.